ronaldbosma/call-apim-backend-with-oauth/demos/demo.md

 Open [send-request-with-certificate.xml](https://github.com/ronaldbosma/call-apim-backend-with-oauth/blob/main/src/apis/unprotected-api/send-request-with-certificate.xml) to see the implementation.
 This approach is more complex but more secure:

+1. **Certificate retrieval**: The policy uses `context.Deployment.Certificates` to retrieve the certificate from Key Vault. `context.Deployment.Certificates` is a dictionary with the thumbprint as key.
+You can find the certificate reference under the Certificates section of your API Management service.
 1. **JWT assertion creation**: The policy creates a JWT assertion with specific claims required by Entra ID
 1. **Certificate signing**: The JWT is signed using the client certificate's private key with PSS padding
 1. **Base64Url encoding**: The JWT uses Base64Url encoding (different from standard Base64)